VAndrJ/VATextureKit/README.md

 ```
 pod 'VATextureKit'
 ```
-In the project directory in Terminal.
+In the project directory in Terminal:
 ```
 pod install
 ```